 With a lack of unlockable content in the game, the replay value rests exclusively on the main game, especially since the multiplayer is long past dead and doesn't work.
-Once you finish the game you have nothing else to see, with no branching paths or alternate choices.
+Once you finish the game, you have nothing else to see since there are no branching paths or alternate choices.

 Postal is still a delightful, blood-soaked romp in the mind of a lunatic.
 With updates, and the fact that all modern versions come with all of the expansions for free, it is hard not to say this, even after a few decades . . .